check-spelling-sandbox/Codeberg-org/TermsOfUse.md

 1. Repository content shall be licensed under an open-source license approved by the Free Software Foundation ([see list of the FSF](https://www.gnu.org/licenses/license-list.html)) or the Open Source Initiative ([see list of the OSI](https://opensource.org/licenses/)).
    Reasonable exceptions are to a very limited extent considered acceptable.
 For example, releasing single logo image files of a FOSS project under no licence or a separate non-free licence that requires derivative works to use their own logo that is clearly distinguishable from the original work even in absence of trademark registration.
 2. Private repositories are only allowed for things required for OSS projects, like storing secrets, team-internal discussions or hiding projects from the public until they're ready for usage and/or contribution.
 They are also allowed for really small & personal stuff like your journal, config files, ideas or notes, but explicitly not as a personal cloud or media storage.
 3. Forks, migrations and testing repos are considered as inactive when they don't contain unique contributions and are inactive for more than a month.
-They shouldn't be kept for a prolonged amount of time, and thus might be removed after noticing maintainers and providing a 90 days period to ask for preservation.
+They shouldn't be kept for a prolonged amount of time, and thus might be removed after notifying maintainers and providing a 90 days period to ask for preservation.
 4. Repositories and attachments may not contain harmful code that can be run accidentally during normal development workflow and should use proper disclaimers and protections if applicable.
 Furthermore, software that is clearly written to do harm to other computers is only allowed in the context of security research or education and must be flagged accordingly.
 5. You must not share any content that's expressing hate or encouraging violence towards a person or group for any reason.
 We also *explicitly* do not tolerate:
-   - Discriminatory behaviour towards and promoting oppression especially of marginalized groups on grounds of ethnicity, gender, disability, nationality, education, age, and religion.
+   - Discriminatory behaviour towards and promoting oppression, especially of marginalized groups on grounds of ethnicity, gender, disability, nationality, education, age, and religion.
    - Violent nationalist propaganda, Nazi symbolism or promoting the ideology of National Socialism.
    - Mobbing, stalking, doxxing (exposing someone's personal information), brigading (inciting a group to spam a specific place for any reason), threatening and harassment, as well as encouraging others to do those things.
    - Insults, discriminatory jokes, sexualized comments and other unwanted sexual attention.